Acts and Regulations

 (c) respecting standards for the use, selection, keeping and training of dogs to be used in providing the services of guard dogs;

-(e) respecting information to be contained in a permit;
+(e) respecting information to be contained in a licence;

 (f) governing the amount, terms and conditions of a bond or other security required to be furnished under section 11;